ELuculent/mcspa/README.md

 ## Best Practices

-For best practices I do recommend separating your code into sections. all css should be done in an external file but you may also do it in the "src\App.vue" file.
+For best practices, I do recommend separating your code into sections. all CSS should be done in an external file but you may also do it in the "src\App.Vue" file.
 This will just ensure you don't get confused.
 Making comments as you go along is up to you but I find it helps a lot when reading it later.